The Best Inland Marine Insurance Companies for 2026

 Any business that deals in physical goods and products knows that a lot can go wrong in the process of moving materials from point A to point B. Damage, theft, and other losses in the shipping and transit process can create business disruptions and leave business owners paying the costs to repair or replace property.

 Insurance coverage can help put business managers’ minds at ease.
-For many businesses, a standard commercial coverage like a business owners’ policy will provide adequate property coverage for inventory and equipment stored at a covered location—and occasionally even for goods in transit or used away from the business’s premises.
+For many businesses, a standard commercial coverage like a business owners’ policy provides property coverage for inventory and equipment stored at a covered location—and often includes limited extensions for goods in transit or used away from the business’s premises.

 What Is Inland Marine Insurance?

-Inland marine insurance is the form of property insurance coverage that covers materials and equipment when they are transported over land.
-Some of the common risks that might occur in the transport process include collisions or accidents involving the vehicle carrying the cargo, theft of materials, loss or damage from mishandling or misplacement, and many other typical property risks like fire or storm damage.
+Inland marine insurance is a form of property insurance that covers materials, equipment, and other ‘movable’ assets that are not tied to a single fixed location.
+While it provides essential protection for goods transported over land, it also covers property that is mobile by nature—such as contractor’s tools used at various job sites—or items stored at temporary off-site locations.
+Some of the common risks covered include collisions or accidents involving the vehicle carrying the cargo, theft of materials, loss or damage from mishandling, and typical property risks like fire or storm damage.

-Inland marine insurance is more narrowly tailored to a specific purpose than most other forms of coverage, with the focus specifically on goods in transit over land.
+Inland marine insurance is a broad and flexible form of coverage, serving as a ‘floater’ policy that follows the property regardless of its location.
 Businesses with particular risks associated with the types of goods or equipment they deal in—for instance, fine art dealers—may be able to obtain inland marine coverages that are even more targeted.

 However, because some of the risks covered under inland marine insurance look similar to other forms of property insurance, it is helpful to distinguish between inland marine insurance and other types of coverage.
 We will detail some of these differences below.